juju/docs/src/en/commands.md

    _--resource  (= )_

-   resource to be uploaded to the controller
+   Resource to be uploaded to the controller

    _--series (= "")_

-   the series on which to deploy
+   The series on which to deploy

    _--storage  (= )_

-   charm storage constraints
+   Charm storage constraints

    _--to (= "")_